SoundExplorers/SoundExplorers/README.txt

 available to the public.

 The archivists' application, development of which is well underway, is written in C#, with a Windows Forms graphical user interface.
-The provisional storage strategy is for the archivists' application to save the data to a PC-based database and provide a facility to export the data to the web application's data store.
-However, once we are closer to starting development on the web application, we can consider a switch to having the archivists' application update the web application's data store directly.
+Data is saved to a PC-based VelocityDB object-oriented database.
+A facility will be provided to export the data to the web application's data store.

 DATA ANALYSIS